 Rear Sight: ||0.161”/4.1

 lb/2.7 kg approx. |

 fiber-optic grip frame, preforged and milled slide, striker fired action,

 double action trigger, three integral safety elements, drift-adjustable sights.|

 Benjamin Bubits in conversation: what you should know about the Bubix Bro

 Bubix wanted to make it possible to combine concealed carry with maximum safety and optimum all-day comfort.
 This was achieved not only by the distinctly narrow width of the rather short Bro and the chamfering and/or rounding of the parts along the outer contour, but also by "sealing" the gun.
-In other words, the Bubix Bro is protected against the ingress of lint and other dirt thanks to the internal slide guides, thanks to the inner extractor, and thanks to the slide cover plate, which is tightly sealed to the rear.
+In other words, the Bubix Bro is protected against the ingress of lint and other dirt thanks to the internal slide rails, thanks to the inner extractor, and thanks to the slide cover plate, which is tightly sealed to the rear.

 Benjamin Bubits explains the general design and naming: "Why is the pistol the way it is?
 To start with its name: 'Bro', which is American slang and an abbreviation for 'brother'.
 Here the name symbolizes that the gun is like the protector who is actually there when his help is needed.
 And that's where we come to the carrying comfort.
 That's why the Bro is meant to be small, but still be able to be used for all needs.
 Above all, it should be a pistol that you can actually train with, precisely because it is still well suited for this in terms of handling properties.
 This in turn is ensured by the shape of the grip, which widens downwards, especially at the rear, and whose shape in the area of the beavertail ensures that the barrel bore axis is close to the hand.
 With the Bro, we as manufacturers are taking a middle course.
 It is intended as an all-rounder."